How to Become a Travel Blogger

 GoDaddy: They have the biggest name recognition, decent customer service, and sell domains.
 However, they don’t offer chat or e-mail support.
 This can be an issue if you’re traveling, or just hate talking on the phone.
 GoDaddy also doesn’t offer free SSL.

 WordPress includes a number of free basic themes, but you’ll no doubt want a more attractive, customizable theme.
 Here’s two great options for reasonably priced themes:

-How to be a Travel Blogger: Promoting Your Blog
+How to Promote Your Travel Blog

 Don’t sit back and hope people will find you!
 Sign up for social media accounts, and get starting promoting your new blog on social media and beyond.